 Publicize Your Experience to Warn Others

 After resolving the dispute, write fact-based reviews about your experience on rental websites and social media groups as a warning to future tenants about potential harassment by the same landlord.
-You can also approach local tenant unions who may be tracking such illegal activities by specific serial offenders.
+You can also approach local tenant unions, which may track such illegal activities by specific serial offenders.